 Your immigration status is too important to risk by applying for citizenship blindly.
-To learn more about how Boston citizenship and naturalization lawyer Joshua Goldstein can help you with this process call or contact us today.
+To learn more about how Boston citizenship and naturalization lawyers can help you with this process call or contact us today.
 Our immigration attorneys are ready to begin helping you immediately.

 The right to vote, the right to apply for federal jobs, the right to travel wherever and whenever you want, the right to bring your family to the U.S.—these are just a few of the many advantages to becoming a U.S. citizen.
 Perhaps most importantly, U.S. citizens cannot be removed or deported from the United States.

 Yet, the road to U.S. citizenship can be very difficult for many immigrants.
-Attorney Joshua Goldstein has the skills and expertise to help you make your dream of U.S. citizenship into a reality.
+Goldstein Immigration Lawyers has the skills and expertise to help you make your dream of U.S. citizenship into a reality.

 What are the Requirements for Naturalization?

 The process of obtaining U.S. citizenship is called naturalization.
 Here are the basic requirements for naturalization:

 - Permanent Residency: You must be a permanent resident, i.e., have a greencard to apply for naturalization

 - Continuous Residency in the United States

 - Ability to read, write, and speak English (in most cases)